 Within our online offer, we set within our online offer on the basis of our legitimate interests (i.e. interest in the analysis, optimization and economic operation of our online offer in the sense of Art.
 6 Par.
 1 lit. f.
 DSGVO), we use content or service offers from third parties in order to integrate their content and services, such as videos or fonts (hereinafter uniformly referred to as "content").

-This always assumes that the third party providers of this content are aware of the IP address of the users, as without the IP address they would not be able to send the content to their browsers.
-The IP address is therefore required to display this content.
-We endeavour to use only such content whose respective providers use the IP address only to deliver the content.
-Third party providers may also use so-called pixel tags (invisible graphics, also known as “Web Beacons”) for statistical or marketing purposes.
-Through “Pixel-Tags” information such as visitor traffic on the pages of this website can be evaluated.
-The pseudonymous information may also be stored in cookies on the user's device and may contain, among other things, technical information on the browser and operating system, referring web pages, visiting time and other details on the use of our online offer, as well as being linked to such information from other sources.
+This always requires that the third-party providers of this content perceive the IP address of the user, since without the IP address they could not send the content to their browser.
+The IP address is thus required for the display of this content.
+We endeavor to use only such content whose respective providers use the IP address only for the delivery of the content.
+Third-party providers may also use so-called pixel tags (invisible graphics, also known as „web beacons“) for statistical or marketing purposes.
+Through the „pixel tags“ information such as visitor traffic on the pages of this website can be evaluated.
+The pseudonymous information may also be stored in cookies on the user's device and may contain, among other things, technical information about the browser and operating system, referring websites, time of visit and other information about the use of our online offer, as well as be combined with such information from other sources.

 Use of Facebook Social Plugins

-On the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer within the meaning of Art.
-6 para.
-1 lit. f.
-DSGVO) Social Plugins (“Plugins”) of the social network facebook.com, which is operated by Facebook Ireland Ltd, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (“Facebook”).
+We use social plugins („plugins“) of the social network facebook.com, which is operated by Facebook Ireland Ltd. DSGVO) social plugins („Plugins“) of the social network facebook.com, which is operated by Facebook Ireland Ltd, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland („Facebook“).

 This can include, for example, content such as images, videos or text and buttons with which users can share content from this online offering within Facebook.
 The list and appearance of the Facebook Social Plugins can be viewed here: https://developers.facebook.com/docs/plugins/.